What Is an AI File and How to Open It Without Adobe Illustrator

 Download: CorelDRAW (Free trial available)

 Sketch is a Mac-only design suite and it’s one of the best vector software for Mac designers on a budget.
 If you’re looking to open and edit AI files on a Mac, it’s a viable choice.

 The program has limited native support for Illustrator files.
 You can open them as you would any other file, but they will only be displayed as a single flattened layer.
 This is the equivalent of opening it in Photoshop, and means the image is not editable.

 Some users have reported success by changing the file extension from AI to PDF.
 Select the file on your computer and add .pdf to the end of the filename.
 Drag it into Sketch to get an editable image.
 Your results here may depend on the complexity of the file, however.

 A more foolproof solution is to convert the file to the SVG format using CloudConvert.
-Since you cannot save files in the AI format this also represents the best way of ensuring your edited file can be reopened in Illustrator in future.
+Since you cannot save files in the AI format this also represents the best way of ensuring your edited file can be reopened in Illustrator in the future.

 Download: Sketch (Free trial available)

 Moving Away From Illustrator

 Opening any proprietary file outside of the app for which it was intended can produce mixed results.
-It’s the same when you open PSD files outside of Photoshop.
+It’s the same when you open a PSD file without Photoshop.